Explore health content from A to Z.

 I need information about...

 You have had a procedure called bariatric surgery.
-During this procedure, your doctor surgically changed your stomach (and maybe your small intestine as well) so it can only hold a small amount of food at one time, absorb a certain amount of food at one time, or both, depending on the type of operation you had.
-This should help you lose weight and decrease your risk for health problems, such as diabetes, respiratory problems, and coronary artery disease.
+During this procedure, a doctor surgically changed your stomach (and maybe your small intestine as well) so it can only hold a small amount of food at one time, absorb a certain amount of food at one time, or both, depending on the type of operation you had.
+This should help you lose weight and decrease your risk of health problems, such as diabetes, respiratory problems, and coronary artery disease.
 This surgery will make it difficult for you to eat large amounts of solid foods.
 After the surgery, you must eat very small meals.
-Eating too much food, or eating it too fast, may cause unpleasant symptoms, such as nausea, vomiting, or pain in your upper belly (abdomen).
+Eating too much food or too fast may cause unpleasant symptoms, such as nausea, vomiting, or pain in your upper belly (abdomen).
 You'll need to make lifelong behavior changes to keep off the weight you lost through bariatric surgery.

 Eat slowly.
 Plan on taking at least 20 to 30 minutes to finish a meal.
 Eating too much or too fast will cause nausea and vomiting.

 Avoid the unpleasant effects of dumping syndrome, which can happen after a bariatric operation.
-The syndrome refers to abdominal pain, nausea, and bloating that occur after eating foods high in sugar, such as ice cream and milkshakes, following a bariatric procedure.
-Diarrhea, sweating, racing heartbeat, and fainting can also occur.
+The syndrome refers to abdominal pain, nausea, sweating, and bloating that occur after eating foods high in sugar, such as ice cream and milkshakes.
+Diarrhea sometimes happens 60 to 90 minutes after eating.
+In some instances, fainting can also occur.
 So avoid foods that could cause this.